Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 The QUIC test implementation and host MUST be capable of generating and receiving stateful QUIC test traffic at the full BB of the NUT.

 QUIC includes precise RTT statistics and MAY be directly used to gather RTT statistics if the QUIC implementation exposes them.
-Determining retransmitted data is however more complex than with TCP.
-Measuring bytes retransmission for QUIC is discussed in {{efficiency}}.
 As QUIC packets are mostly encrypted, packet capture tools do not allow to measure QUIC RTT and retransmissions and SHOULD not be used for this methodology.

 ## Path MTU {#mtu}
-*To be revised, as we don't want ro recommand ICMP* QUIC implementations SHOULD use Datagram Path MTU Discovery techniques (Datagram PMTUD).
+QUIC implementations SHOULD use Datagram Path MTU Discovery techniques (Datagram PMTUD).

 ## Round-Trip Time (RTT) and Bottleneck Bandwidth (BB) {#rtt}